Politecnico di Milano

 - Telecommunications Engineering

-Students selected by their home institution are invited to register on-line in order to get username and password needed to get access to the Application Form.
+Students nominated by IIE to PoliMi are invited to register on-line in order to get a username and password needed to get access to the Application Form.
 Registration will open twice a year.

 The candidate will also have the possibility to prepare a preliminary Learning Agreement.
 Only applications from students that have been officially nominated by home university officials will be considered.

-A confirmation message will be sent to all accepted exchange students.
+A confirmation message of will be sent to all accepted exchange students.

 An acceptance letter will be sent to accepted exchange students applying for visa.